justinfagnani/stampino/README.md

 function(template, model, renderers, handlers)
 ```

-They can call incremental-dom functions to render nodes, but usually they will perform some logic and call back into stampino's default `_render` with new data and/or a new template node to render.
+They can call incremental-dom functions to render nodes, but usually they will perform some logic and call back into stampino's default `renderNode` with new data and/or a new template node to render.

 Handlers are passed to the public render function: